BS 7671:2018+A4:2026

 What Are EICR Observation Codes?

 Observation codes are the classification system used on an Electrical Installation Condition Report (EICR) to communicate the severity of any defects, departures from the standard, or safety issues found during an inspection.
-Every time an inspector identifies something that departs from BS 7671 or represents a defect, they record it as an observation and assign one of four classification codes: C1, C2, C3, or FI.
+Every time an inspector identifies something that departs from BS 7671 or represents a defect, they record it in Section K of the report and assign one of four codes: C1, C2, C3 or FI.

-Understanding when and how to apply each code is one of the most important skills an inspector can develop.
+Getting the code right is one of the most important skills an inspector can develop.
 Incorrect coding undermines the credibility of the report, can cause unnecessary alarm to property owners, or — more dangerously — can understate a genuine safety risk.
-This guide covers each code in detail with real-world examples.
+The rest of this guide covers each code with real-world examples.

 C1

-C1 observations are relatively rare on well-maintained installations, but when they occur, they represent genuine dangers that could cause electric shock, burns, or fire.
-The inspector should document the danger clearly, advise the responsible person in writing, and record on the report that the responsible person has been informed.
+C1 observations are relatively rare on well-maintained installations, but when they occur, they represent genuine dangers that could cause electric shock, burns or fire.
+Document the danger clearly, notify the responsible person in writing, and record on the report that they have been informed.

 • Exposed live parts — live conductors accessible to touch, such as a damaged socket outlet with exposed terminals, or a missing blanking plate on a consumer unit revealing live busbars.